 Spider Nightmare Injury

-In 2015, a firefighter was sleeping at the station when he had a nightmare about spiders, which caused him to jump out of his bed and getting injured.
+In 2015, a firefighter was sleeping at the station when he had a nightmare about spiders, which caused him to jump out of his bed and get injured.
 He suffered a fracture of the long bone on the outside of his left foot.
 His injury required immediate surgery.
 He filed a claim but was denied because the spider nightmare had nothing to do with his job.
 He filed an appeal, which was also rejected.

 Vending Machine Hip Fracture